Defi-Project-list/daemons/README.md

 ### Messages

 The messages directory contains the definitions of the messages used by the other projects to communicate with each other.

+### Admin

+The admin directory contains tasks that will run periodically to save stats for the admin.

+- `npm run dev` to run the project